 You’ll find a variety of assistance through the Writing Center.
-Our experts can help you develop and support your thesis, understand a rhetorical situation, organize ideas, cite sources, improve clarity, revise, and incorporate peer and instructor comments.
-What else?
-Learn how to brainstorm and organize ideas, and how to create an outline for your draft.
+We have consultants available to help you with your writing assignments, and with public speaking for academic-related events!
+Our experts can help you develop and support your thesis, understand the rhetorical situation, organize ideas, cite sources, improve clarity, revise, and incorporate peer and instructor comments.
 When you consult with the Writing Center, bring any information you have about your assignment: the assignment sheet, due dates, the course syllabus, your textbook, notes, research, and/or any drafts or outlines.
 A rough agenda of items to cover during your appointment and any questions you have can also help you get the most out of your writing consultation.

-You can schedule a 45-minute appointment through TutorTrac, or ask the Writing Center consultant working at the first-floor library service desk if there are open same-day appointments.
+To keep everyone safe during the pandemic, we are working with students online, but you can still talk in real time to your consultant!
+Virtual consultations are 45 minutes long and scheduled through TutorTrac.
+If you need help scheduling or want to see if there are same-day appointments available, call or stop in to ask the first-floor library service desk.
 If you need to cancel an appointment, you may do so on TutorTrac up to 12 hours before the appointment.
 If it’s less than 12 hours until your appointment, please call us to cancel.

-No matter which kind of consultation service you use, we’ll email a summary at the end of your appointment.
-You can also check your visit history on TutorTrac.
+No matter which kind of consultation you use, we’ll email a summary at the end of your appointment that you can give to your instructor if this is a required visit, or you can use to continue revisions after your appointment has ended.
+If you lose the email or accidentally delete it, you can also check your visit history on TutorTrac.

 The Draft (Our Blog)

 Plan, curate, and write using our tips and tricks in our blog, The Draft.

 Because we have a limited number of staff but serve all courses held at Purdue Fort Wayne, we must enforce several policies: